lumina37/rotate-captcha-crack/README.md

 Most of the rotate-captcha cracking methods are based on [`d4nst/RotNet`](https://github.com/d4nst/RotNet), with `ResNet50` as its backbone. `RotNet` treat the angle prediction as a classification task with 360 classes, then use `CrossEntropy` to compute the loss.

-Yet `CrossEntropy` will bring a sizeable metric distance of about $358°$ between $1°$ and $359°$, clearly defies common sense, it should be a small value like $2°$.
-Meanwhile, the [`angle_error_regression`](https://github.com/d4nst/RotNet/blob/a56ea59818bbdd76d4dd8d83b8bbbaae6a802310/utils.py#L30-L36) given by [d4nst/RotNet](https://github.com/d4nst/RotNet) is less effective.
-That's because when dealing with outliers, the gradient will lead to a non-convergence result.
+Yet `CrossEntropy` will bring a significant metric distance of about $358°$ between $1°$ and $359°$, clearly defies common sense, it should be a small value like $2°$.
+Meanwhile, the [`angle_error_regression`](https://github.com/d4nst/RotNet/blob/a56ea59818bbdd76d4dd8d83b8bbbaae6a802310/utils.py#L30-L36) proposed by [d4nst/RotNet](https://github.com/d4nst/RotNet) is less effective.
+That's because when dealing with outliers, the gradient leads to a non-convergence result.
 You can easily understand this through the subsequent comparison between loss functions.

 My regression loss function `RotationLoss` is based on `MSELoss`, with an extra cosine-correction to decrease the metric distance between $±k*360°$.